sumnerevans/sumnerevans.com/content/hackathons/how-to-win-hackathon.rst

   at least have a list of all the words and phrases that you *really* want to make sure you say.
 You may not hit all of them, and that's ok, but try and say as many of them as you can.
-For example, at HackCU, we made sure to always describe our app as *distributed inventory tracking* that uses *IoT* and *cloud computing*.
-At Facebook, we made sure to always mention that it used *AR*, *structure from motion*, and *simutaneous location and mapping*.
+For example, at HackCU, we made sure to always describe our app as "distributed inventory tracking" that uses "IoT" and "cloud computing".
+At Facebook, we made sure to always mention that it used "AR", "structure from motion", and "simultaneous location and mapping".

 - Be sure to show the *features* of your app, not the technology or code behind it.
 In the real world, features (not code) are what make companies money.
 At a hackathon, features (not code) are what make you win.

-- Of course, it's smart to talk a little bit about the technology you used (especially if you are targeting a sponsor prize, or you are using a cutting-edge technology), but that should not be the *primary* focus of your demo.
+- Of course, it's smart to talk a little bit about the technology you used (especially if you are targeting a technoical sponsor prize, or you are using a cutting-edge technology), but that should not be the *primary* focus of your demo.

   This balancing act is important, especially with non-technical judges.
-When you start "talking computer" at them, their brain turns off and you automatically are out of the running.
-If you just mention a couple of buzzwords associated with your project though, they may think "hey, that's something my engineers talk about a lot, these people must be smart!".
+When you start "talking computer" at them, their brain turns off and you are automatically out of the running.
+However, if you just mention a couple of buzzwords associated with your project, they may think "hey, that's something my engineers talk about a lot, these people must be smart!".
 With a technical judge, they hear the technology that you are using and their appetites are whetted enough that they may have questions about it, and that's where you can let the technical aspects of your project really shine.
-Always be ready to explain exactly how you used each of the technologies you say that you used.
+Always be ready to explain in more detail how you used each of the technologies you mention.

 - After your demo (and maybe during it), the judges may have questions about what your app can do.
 Always say that your app can do whatever they ask if it